 HACA currently operates 22 scattered site homes as part of our public housing inventory.
-In Fiscal Year 2018-19, HACA will submit a disposition application to the HUD Special Applications Center for the sale of these homes at Fair Market Value.
-HACA will request the net proceeds from the sales of these units to be used as gap funding to finance extensive renovations and create additional affordable housing as HACA continues its RAD transition.
-Each scattered site tenant will have the First Right of Refusal to purchase their unit.
+On April 1, 2019, HACA submitted a disposition application to the HUD Special Applications Center for the sale of these homes at Fair Market Value.
+HACA requested the net proceeds from the sales of these units be used as gap funding to finance extensive renovations and create additional affordable housing as HACA continues its RAD transition.
+Each scattered site tenant had the First Right of Refusal to purchase their unit.
 Those tenants not interested or unable to purchase their unit may be offered a tenant protection voucher to move to suitable alternate housing.

-Planned submission of the disposition and sale of these homes is slated for late Spring 2019.
+Planned sale of these homes is slated for late 2019 or early 2020.